 The New Age will be produced for CBS by Denny Somach Productions, Havertown, Pa. (a Philadelphia suburb).
 "Interest [among radio listeners] in this particular type of music has steadily increased and now radio stations are searching for product to satisfy that interest," Somach said.
-The New Age will be targeted for album

 The New Age will be targeted for album rock and some adult contemporary stations.
-"It will be 100% compact disk produced," Somach said, adding that that the show will initially "de-emphasize" the host as a personality until the artists and music "become Super totals.
-The NBC Radio Network audience for the New York Giants and Denver Broncos in Super Bowl XX came to an estimated 10.1 million listeners, 8% higher than last year's mark, according to NBC.
+"It will be 100% compact disk produced," Somach said, adding that that the show will initially "de-emphasize" the host as a personality until the artists and music "become more established."
+The new series will "back announce" each artist, song title and record label, he said.
+Among the record labels producing the music heard on the new CBS program are: Windham Hill, Private Music and CBS Masterworks.

+Super totals.
+The NBC Radio Network audience for the New York Giants and Denver Broncos in Super Bowl XX came to an estimated 10.1 million listeners.
+8% higher than last year's mark. according to NBC.
 That figure is based on a telephone recall study conducted on the day after the game by R. H. Bruskin Associates, a New Brunswick, N.J.based market research firm.